doitintl/gceinstances/README.md

 The client code will read (using $http) the scraper/instances.json file and present as it a grid to the end-user

-# Requirements
+# Requirements:
-We are going to mainly resemble ec2instances.info website.
+We are going to mainly resemble functionality of ec2instances.info website.
- - Filter by Region (as a dropdown above the grid)
+ - Filter by Region (as a dropdown above the grid, showing US, EU and AP regions
+ - Filter by Family (based on distinct values of family filed in json file
- - Select Cost based on hourly, daily, weekly, monthly and anually (as dropdown above the grid)
+ - Select Cost Period based on hourly, daily, weekly, monthly and anually (as dropdown above the grid)
  - Free text search filter (input field above the grid)

 Grid columns should include the following fields from json file: